Steve's Bot

 Useful next step

-Send the live bottleneck and let the first scope tighten around it.
+Send the live problem and let the first reply clarify what should be tackled first.

 You do not need a polished brief.
 A few sentences, links, or screenshots are enough to make the first reply useful.